bjmorgan/kinisi/docs/source/faq.rst

 - How does :py:mod:`kinisi` work?

     Please have a look at our `methodology`_ to understand how :py:mod:`kinisi` works.

+- How does :py:mod:`kinisi` compare to the similar functionality in :py:mod:`pymatgen`?

+    The :py:mod:`kinisi` API is based on the :py:mod:`pymatgen` equivalent.
+    However, :py:mod:`kinisi` offers insight that is not possible with :py:mod:`pymatgen`.
+    We investigate this in `the linked Jupyter Notebook`_.

 .. _MDAnalysis objects: https://docs.mdanalysis.org/1.1.1/documentation_pages/units.html